btsomogyi/claude-flow/docs/analysis/v2.0.0/README.md

 ## Conclusion

-This analysis provides a complete roadmap for successfully removing Deno dependencies from claude-flow.
-The migration will simplify the architecture, improve maintainability, and provide a solid foundation for future Node.js-based development.
+This analysis provides a complete roadmap for successfully migrating claude-flow from Deno to modern WebAPIs and Node.js ESM modules.
+The migration will modernize the architecture, improve cross-runtime compatibility, and provide a solid foundation for future standards-based development.

 **Next Steps**:
-1. Review the comprehensive removal plan
+1. Review the comprehensive WebAPI migration plan
-2. Allocate resources and timeline
+2. Allocate resources and timeline for modern migration approach
-3. Begin Phase 1: Infrastructure preparation
+3. Begin Phase 1: WebAPI infrastructure preparation
-4. Execute migration following the detailed steps
+4. Execute migration following modern standards-compliant patterns
-5. Validate and deploy the Node.js-only version
+5. Validate and deploy the WebAPI + ESM version across multiple runtimes

+**Key Advantages**:
+- **Future-Proof**: Standards-based code that works across runtimes
+- **Performance**: Direct native WebAPI implementations
+- **Type Safety**: Built-in TypeScript support without additional packages
+- **Ecosystem**: Full ESM benefits with tree-shaking and explicit imports

-For questions or clarification on any aspect of this migration plan, refer to the specific documents or contact the development team.
+For questions or clarification on any aspect of this WebAPI migration plan, refer to the specific documents or contact the development team.